2023 Best Value Architectural History Schools in the Southwest Region

 Best Southwest Region Schools for Affordable Quality in Architectural History

-Our 2023 rankings named The University of Texas at Austin the best value school in the Southwest Region for architectural history students.
-UT Austin is a very large public school located in the large city of Austin.
+Our analysis found The University of Texas at Austin to be the best value school for architectural history students who want to pursue a degree in the Southwest Region .
+UT Austin is a very large public school located in the city of Austin.

-UT Austin also took the #2 spot in our Best Architectural History Schools in the Southwest Region rankings.
+UT Austin also made our Best Architectural History Schools in the Southwest Region list, coming in at #2.

 Full Architectural History at The University of Texas at Austin Report

-The excellent programs at Rice University helped the school earn the #3 place on this year’s ranking of the best architectural history schools in the Southwest Region .
-Rice is a medium-sized private not-for-profit school located in the large city of Houston.
+A rank of #3 on this year’s list means Rice University is a great value for architectural history students.
+Rice is a medium-sized private not-for-profit school located in the city of Houston.

 The average tuition and fees for an out-of-state undergraduate student at Rice are $52,895 a year.